 They are trained to assess the situation, providing immediate first aid if needed, and establish the patient’s previous medical history.
 Sometimes they can simply be a very vital second pair of hands to an ambulance crew when they arrive.
 As well as basic first aid equipment, they carry automated external defibrillators and are trained and equipped to provide oxygen therapy.

 Having someone in the community who has been trained in first aid and can reach the patient quickly makes all the difference.

-If you would like to train as a community first responder you can find out more here.
+If you would like to train as a community first responder, find out more by following the links above.